wiwa1978/blog-hugo-netlify/content/devops/2021-02-10-FlaskBasic-Waypoint-Docker.md

 ![flask-basic](/images/2021-02-10-10.png)

 Pretty impressed with Hashicorp Waypoint I must admit.
-Will definitely check out more features in the near future.
+Will definitely check out more features in the future.
 Will try to combine it with some CICD tools to fully absorb the benefits of this tool.

 If you want to checkout the code, please check my Github repo [here](https://github.com/wiwa1978/blog-hugo-netlify-code/tree/main/Flask/Flask-Basic-Waypoint-Docker).